Note: If you are fairly new to chess, then check out my free chess course for beginners.

-This free online chess course contains high-quality chess lessons, aimed at the late-beginner to intermediate level chess players.
+This free online chess course is aimed at the late-beginner to intermediate level chess players.
+The course will help you understand the fundamentals of chess strategy.

-An in-depth study of the chess lessons below will provide you with the essential chess theory you need to become a much stronger chess player.
+An in-depth study of the chess lessons below will provide you with the essential knowledge you need to become a much stronger chess player.

 - Introduction to the free chess course – chessfox.com